tlevine/www.thomaslevine.com/content/!/world-data-world/index.md

 (or whatever you want to call it).
 So now I'll talk about some ways that I teach this concept.

+## What is data?
+People use the word "data" to mean everything, so I never really know what people mean when they're talking about it.
+But when I think of "data", I'm thinking specifically of tables, with variables as columns.
+Hadley Wickham would call this "[tidy data](http://vita.had.co.nz/papers/tidy-data.pdf)".

+(A note for non-relational hipsters: This doesn't have anything to do with database paradigms; non-relational databases store tidy data too.)

 ## World -> Data
 We can collect information from the world and convert it into data.
 This tends to come to people more easily.
 My main points here are that